taglme/nfcuid/README.md

 # nfcUID
-Console application for reading NFC tag UID by NFC reader and write it as keyboard output.
+Cross-platform terminal application for reading NFC tag UID and write it as keyboard output to text field in any application.

 ## Overview
 Application read NFC tag UID using PC/SC API.